DARPA-ASKEM/program-milestones/6-month-milestone/evaluation/scenario_3/ta_3/Evaluation_Scenario_3.md

 This checks out.

+#### Data Ask

+* Daily time series on number of patients admitted to the hospital all US
+* time series for mortality
+* 10 gig file on whether hospitalized or not => percentage for the difference in parameters
+    * Plot the percentage over time by month, see if a constant assumption is okay or not,
+    * If not, need to use the time series
+* Any factor for underreporting estimate?
+Wastewater time series

 ### Evaluate Model Forecasts

 In order to evaluate the model forecasts, we developed a functional which does the forecasting part with multiple models